Pepperstone review: Australian forex and commodities broker

 Trade cryptocurrency with Pepperstone

 Pepperstone also offers cryptocurrency CFD trading, accessible directly alongside their regular forex and CFD markets, all within the same trading platform.
-Some of the more popular cryptocurrencies to trade against USD include Bitcoin, Ethereum, Ripple, Dash and Litecoin.
+Some of the more popular cryptocurrencies to trade against the US dollar include Bitcoin, Ethereum, Ripple, Dash and Litecoin.

 What trading platforms can I use with Pepperstone?